 - The Dividend Aristocrats are companies of the S&P 500 that have paid steadily increasing dividends for at least 25 years have outperformed the broader market over time, like in 2018.

-- This article lists the current Dividend Aristocrat constituents and their recent returns including the month of March 2019.
+- This article lists the current Dividend Aristocrat constituents and their recent returns

 - By showing the recent performance of the Dividend Aristocrats, some active dividend growth investors may be able to identify relative bargains.

 - The top-10 dividend Aristocrats by current dividend yield are also listed.

 - The Dividend Aristocrats posted a -13.66% return in March 2020.

 US equities struggled in the face of a global sell-off due to the corona-virus.
 The S&P 500 fell 12% in March to complete a 20% drop this quarter, the worst monthly and quarterly performance since 2008.
 Especially the Financials contributed to this sharp decline in the first quarter.

 The Dividend Aristocrats posted a -13.66% return in March 2020 and are down -23.29% year-to-date, which is an underperformance compared to its benchmark.